 The DSL logs behaviour and safeguarding issues related to online safety.
-An incident report log can be found in appendix 5.
+These are recorded and tagged appropriately on CPOMs.

-This policy will be reviewed every year by the Acting Headteacher, Mrs Beard.
+This policy will be reviewed every year by the Headteacher, Mrs Beard.
 At every review, the policy will be shared with the governing board.